Killaloe, County Clare: History

 St. Lua's oratory, built between 1000 and 1150, was moved from Friar's island to the site of the Catholic Church when the hydroelectric scheme at Ardnacrusha was constructed in the 1920s.
 Killaloe parish is part of the Roman Catholic Diocese of Killaloe.
 Parish churches are Sacred Heart & St Lua's in Garraunboy, St Flannan's in Killaloe and St Thomas' in Bridgetown.

 In 2022, Killaloe became twinned as a sister city with New London, Wisconsin USA.

+In late 2025, the 18th-century Killaloe Bridge was closed to vehicular traffic, after a new bridge, named for Brian Boru, was opened in May 2025.